purple-chili/purple-chili.github.io/docs/syntax.md

 - `chili` is a modern syntax, more amiable to other developers using other languages, especially `javascript`.
 - `pepper` is a vintage syntax, similar to `q`.

+## Syntax Configuration for Vim

+Vim configuration files are located in [vim-config](https://github.com/purple-chili/chili/tree/main/vim-config).

+Just copy the files to the `~/.vim` directory.

 ## Evaluation Order

 !!! tip